 Community Optometry Services

-COVID-19 Urgent Eyecare Service (CUES)
+Community Urgent Eyecare Service

 All 4 of our CCG areas are commissioning CUES from Primary Eye Care Services, supported by St Helens and Warrington Eye departments.
 So patients with a GP in Halton, Knowsley, St Helens and Warrington CCGs can access CUES.
 Also, participating practices can provide CUES to any patient with a GP in all areas throughout the country where CUES is commissioned.
 Patients can find a provider of their choice by going to the Primary Eye Care “Find a practice” page: https://primaryeyecare.co.uk/find-a-practice/